jtreminio/oseg/README.md

 Things like `oneOf` will not be supported (this does not translate very well to generated SDKs).

 Currently only languages I know are supported.
 I will continue adding more language as the project matures and test coverage increases.

+OSEG does not currently embed authentication/security examples or anything unrelated to data not available from `example`/`examples`.
+More feature support is coming.